-Injective Partners With Musicow US, Republic on K-Content Copyright Tokenization
+Injective, Musicow US Partner on K-Content Copyright Tokenization

 Summary

-- Layer-1 blockchain Injective (INJ) said it has signed a partnership with Musicow US and Republic for the RWA tokenization of K-content copyrights.
+- Layer-1 blockchain Injective (INJ) said it formed a partnership with Musicow US for an RWA tokenization business tied to K-content copyrights.

-- Injective said it will handle RWA token issuance, on-chain distribution, secondary-market trading and royalty settlement as it seeks to expand access for global investors.
+- Injective said it will handle the full process, including RWA token issuance, on-chain distribution, secondary-market trading and royalty settlement, while providing a compliance-based environment for DeFi use.

 Forecast Trend Report by Period

-Injective, the layer-1 blockchain behind the INJ token, said May 12 that it has partnered with Musicow US and Republic on a real-world asset tokenization venture tied to K-content copyrights.
+Injective said May 12 that it formed a partnership with Musicow US for a real-world asset, or RWA, tokenization business tied to K-content copyrights.

-The partnership is designed to turn K-content copyrights into on-chain financial products and expand access for global investors.
+The partnership is aimed at converting K-content copyrights into on-chain financial products and expanding access for global investors.

-Each company will take a distinct role.
+The companies will divide responsibilities across the project.
 Musicow US, a platform for music revenue-backed securities, will source and structure K-pop and other content copyright assets.
-Republic, a U.S. Securities and Exchange Commission-registered investment platform, will act as broker-dealer and oversee fundraising and global investor access under frameworks including Reg CF, Reg D and Reg A+.
-Injective will provide the blockchain infrastructure for the entire process, from RWA token issuance and on-chain distribution to secondary-market trading and royalty settlement.
+Injective will provide the blockchain infrastructure covering the full process, including RWA token issuance, on-chain distribution, secondary-market trading and royalty settlement.

-Injective said its layer-1 blockchain is built for institutional finance and supports compliance features such as know-your-customer, or KYC, and anti-money laundering, or AML, at the protocol level.
-It has recorded about $6.5 billion in cumulative RWA trading volume, more than $77 billion in total on-chain volume and more than 2 billion transactions.
+Injective, the project's core infrastructure provider, is a layer-1 blockchain focused on institutional finance.
+Its protocol supports compliance requirements such as know-your-customer, or KYC, and anti-money laundering, or AML, at the protocol level.
+The network has recorded about $6.5 billion in cumulative RWA trading volume, more than $77 billion in total on-chain trading volume and more than 2 billion cumulative transactions.
 Assets traded on the network include equities, foreign exchange, commodities and pre-IPO assets.

-Eric Chen, co-founder of Injective, said the company and Musicow US have created a structure the music industry has long awaited, allowing fans and investors to hold a tangible stake in songs they love.
+Eric Chen, co-founder of Injective, said the company and Musicow US had created a structure the music industry had long been waiting for, giving fans and investors a real stake in songs they love.
+On Injective, compliant music copyrights can now be held and transferred on-chain and used in decentralized finance, or DeFi, for the first time, he added.

-She added that, with verification already completed for a payment and distribution structure based on a won-denominated stablecoin, the company aims to open a new era in which fans worldwide can directly own and trade the music assets they love.
+Chung Hyun-kyung, chair of Musicow, said the company plans to connect K-content copyrights to the Web3 ecosystem by adopting RWA and tokenization technology based on its experience in security token offerings, or STOs.
+Having already validated a payment and distribution structure based on a won-denominated stablecoin, the company aims to open a new era in which fans worldwide can directly own and trade music assets, Chung said.

 Suehyeon Lee